joe7575/techage/README.md

 * [techpack_stairway](https://github.com/joe7575/techpack_stairway): Ladders, stairways, and bridges for your machines
 * [autobahn](https://github.com/joe7575/autobahn): Street blocks and slopes with stripes for faster traveling
 * [ta4_jetpack](https://github.com/joe7575/ta4_jetpack): A Jetpack with hydrogen as fuel and TA4 recipe
+* [nanobasic](https://github.com/joe7575/nanobasic-mod): To upgrade the TA3 terminal to a BASIC computer

 More recommended Techage related mods by other authors: